Good-Ghosting/goodghosting-protocol-v1/README.md

 **Requirement:** The tests use the file `deploy.config.js` as input to the contract migration.
 Make sure it is configured.

-For the current contract version we have whitelisted players with help of merkel root verification on-chain, so the joinGame method takes in player index and merkel proofs hence check the instructions [here](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/test/GoodGhosting.test.js#L8) before the next step.
+For the current contract version we have whitelisted players with help of merkle root verification on-chain, so the joinGame method takes in player index and merkle proofs hence check the instructions [here](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/test/GoodGhosting.test.js#L8) before the next step.

 To run the unit tests use either
 `truffle test -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become"`